F4bse-94/dealfront/README.md

-# Dealfront MCP Wrapper
+# Dealfront MCP Server Proxy

-This repository provides a simple wrapper to run the Dealfront API MCP server.
+This is a Smithery-compatible TypeScript MCP project that proxies to the Dealfront MCP server provided by apidog-mcp-server.

-## Usage
+## Commands

+npm install
+npm run build
+npm start